-Although Bermuda has no corporate income tax the Company's income tax rate for the three months ended March 31, 2023 is due to Kiniksa UK's and Kiniksa US's income subject to taxation in each of their respective countries.
-Income tax provision for the three months ended March 31, 2023 was \$2,906.
-The provision for income taxes is primarily driven by income earned in the UK and U.S. offset in part by tax benefits from Foreign Derived Intangible Income ("FDII") deduction and U.S. federal and state research and development credits.
+Although Bermuda has no corporate income tax, the Company's income tax rate for the three and six months ended June 30, 2023 is due to Kiniksa UK's and Kiniksa US's income subject to taxation in each of their respective countries.
+Income tax benefit for the three and six months ended June 30, 2023 was \$16,211 and \$13,305, respectively.
+The benefit for income taxes is primarily driven by the release of the valuation allowance on the Company's U.S. deferred tax assets.
+This is partially offset by provision for income taxes driven by income earned in the UK and U.S. reduced by tax benefits from Foreign Derived Intangible Income ("FDII") deduction and U.S. federal and state research and development credits.